-Luke Stikeleather, Certified Orthotist is the founder of NSC and has spent over 30 years working with scoliosis patients.
+Luke Stikeleather, a Certified Orthotist, is the founder of NSC and has spent over 35 years working with scoliosis patients.
 In 2015, Luke decided to open his own business after years of working for other orthotists.
 NSC is exactly what Luke envisioned—a full-service center that is 100% dedicated to using non-surgical, evidence-based medical techniques to treat scoliosis.
-These techniques include: Rigo Cheneau style bracing, Schroth physical therapy, low-dose X-rays (EOS system), education and emotional support.
-By combining art and science to designing, creating, fitting, and adjusting custom braces for each patient, Luke and his team have seen significant improvements in his patients’ clinical results.

 Hundreds of parents bring children with curved spines to Luke Stikeleather.
 He makes back braces—and makes wearing them less scary.